Friday, May 1, 2026

 Free event.
 Music, Bible study,

 food and fun!
+Bring a camp chair or blanket.

 AUG TBA FRI ~ 6:30pm to dusk